shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 end
 ```

-A possible timeline of events that causes multiple publishing is illustrated in
+I'll illustrate a possible timeline of events that causes multiple publishing in
-this example:
+the following example:

 ```
 event 01: messages = "select * from outbox"